csswizardry/csswizardry.github.com/_posts/2023-09-28-the-ultimate-lqip-lcp-technique.md

 ### Use an Image Transformation Service

-Being so tightly bound to these figures isn’t very redesign-friendly—you’d have to reprocess your entire image library if you made your LCP candidate any bigger.
+Being so tightly bound to these figures isn’t very redesign-friendly — you’d have to reprocess your entire image library if you made your LCP candidate any bigger.
 With this in mind, I wouldn’t recommend attempting this manually, or batch-processing your entire back catalogue.